When you look in the mirror do you see someone who looks older than you feel?

 This is something that cannot be decided upon without a proper discussion of your concerns and the possible treatment options and the alternatives.
 I sit with you and first listen carefully to your concern while we look at you in a mirror.
 I explain what I see is causing these changes (the diagnosis) and then plan the treatment.
 Your budget may also play a role, but it is best not to consider this until after we have a full understanding of the problem and the best treatments.

-How Long will it Last?
+How Long Will A Facelift Last?

 We are often asked how long the benefits from surgery will last.
 A well-done facelift with eyelids and forehead, either at one session or spaced in intervals, will often be the only one done for many years, often the only such surgery in a person’s life.
 Surgery does not make the face freeze at an age, nor are there sudden losses of the effect such that it suddenly becomes time to do it again.